Listen to this post

 Brazilian wandering spiders are the most venomous spiders on the planet.
 They belong to the genus Phoneutria, which consists of a number of spider species.
 A couple of these species, including Phoneutria nigriventer, P. keyserlingi and P. fera are referred to as Brazilian wandering spiders.

 Brazilian wandering spiders facts

-The term ‘Brazilian wandering spider’ actually refers to not just one spider, but a number of extremely poisonous spider species found primarily in South (especially Brazil, Colombia, Ecuador, Suriname, Peru and Guyana) and Central America.
-They belong to the genus Phoneutria, which is a family of poisonous spiders in the family Ctenidae.
+The term ‘Brazilian wandering spider’ actually refers to not just one spider, but a number of extremely venomous spider species found primarily in South (especially Brazil, Colombia, Ecuador, Suriname, Peru and Guyana) and Central America.
+They belong to the genus Phoneutria, which is a family of venomous spiders in the family Ctenidae.